Can Niplette treat your Inverted Nipples? Read about this non-surgical option

-If you use this device properly and follow the instructions, then you will have a smooth experience, satisfying results, and you will get used to it in no time.
+If you use this device properly and follow the instructions, then you will have a smooth experience, results, and you will get use to it in no time.
 Make sure you consult with a healthcare professional before you start using the Niplette.

 Is a Niplette effective?

 Suction devices like the Niplette work by sucking the nipple into a small cup.
 This suction helps the nipple protrude and point outwards instead of turning inwards.
 Using such devices repeatedly for an extended period of time will help to loosen up your nipples.
 Eventually, the nipples stay erect for a longer time on their own.

 The Niplette could be your best shot to treat your inverted nipples without surgery.
-It’s an inexpensive, safe to use and simple device.
-However, it may not work for everyone.
+It may not work for everyone.
 Most women end up with protruded nipples, while others don’t.
 If you have Grade 3 inversion or the Niplette isn’t working for you, you could consider going for surgery.